devmd6/Java-Rest-API-with-Frontend-UI/README.md

 - A Simple UI , with HTML , CSS and Javascript is created to Handle the Requests and Stored in Same Directory as the Express Application within the folder named "Public"

+The Backend Operations have been discussed in this Repo : " https://github.com/devmd6/Java-REST-API-example "

 The Screenshots Below Represent the Requests made from the WEB UI , and the Responses received in MongoDB , Postman and the UI.

 The WEB UI Hosted :